wavebyrd/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/schema.md

 Schema changes, whether planned or unexpected, can significantly impact data integrity and the performance of data-dependent systems.

-Great Expectations (GX) provides a powerful suite of schema-focused Expectations that allow you to define and enforce the structural integrity of your datasets.
+Great Expectations (GX) provides schema-focused Expectations that allow you to define and enforce the structural integrity of your datasets.
 These tools enable you to establish robust schema validation within your data pipelines, helping to catch and address schema-related issues before they propagate through your data ecosystem.
 This guide will walk you through